Sida's work in Somalia

 Strengthening people’s resilience to climate change

-In order for people and communities to be able to withstand recurring natural disasters and climate change, it is important to strengthen opportunities for recovery.
+To enable people and communities to withstand recurring natural disasters and climate change, it is important to strengthen their capacity for recovery.

-Sida supports, among other things, people in hard-to-reach areas who make their living from agriculture and livestock farming with climate-smart cultivation methods, water and sanitation.
-This improves health and water availability for households, animals and crops, increasing resilience to crises.
+Sida supports, among other things, people in hard-to-reach areas who rely on agriculture and livestock farming by providing climate-smart farming methods, water and sanitation.
+This improves health and water access for households, animals and crops, thereby increasing resilience to crises.

 Sidas work in Somalia